jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

 }
 ```

-After the `.bss` section, we allocate space for the initial stack for `CPU 0`.
-We also create a overwritable area where we create space for the identity mapping page tables, also with three pages.
-After the initaliztion is finished, this space can be returned to our memory allocated to be repurposed otherwise.
+After the `.bss` section, we allocate space for the initial stack for CPU 0.
+We also reserve an overwritable storage area.
+Here we create space for the identity mapping page tables, also with three pages.
+When no longer needed, the space can be returned to our memory allocator to service other allocation requests.

-This template is made possible by a trick where we use the `C Preprocessor` to process - but not compile - our template and place the resolution in the `.build` directory for further use by make.
+This template is made possible by a trick where we use the _C Preprocessor_ to process - but not compile - our template and place the resolution in the `.build` directory for further use by make.
 The magic can be found in the [Makefile](code0/Makefile):

 ```make
 $(BUILD_DIR)/linker.ld: $(ARCH_SRC_DIR)/linker.template